chris-backes/password-generator/README.md

 charLowerPrompt; charUpperPrompt; charNumbPrompt; charSpecPrompt

 Each of these bring up a window.confirm function to select whether the password will include that array.
-If the user chooses to include the characters of that array, three things happen:
+If the user chooses to include the characters of that array, four things happen:

 1. passwordOptions absorbs the contents of the respective array
 2. passwordGenerated receives on character from the array
+3. passwordLength goes down by one
-3. forcedInputs goes up by 1
+4. answerTicker goes up by one

 The second thing that occurs is most relevant here: it happens because it ensures that a member of that array will be included in the password.
 Later on, when characters are randomly selected from a single arracy including all options, it is not guaranteed that a member of that subset will be included in the password--in fact, in an eight character password, there is about a 36% chance that a numeral will not appear in a password which randomly selects from all subsets.
 By forcing the inclusion of at least one from each subset here, we ensure the criteria is met.

-All of these are declared as variables an immediately called.
+#### Checking for Positive Responses

+If somoene has answered no to all of the Array Prompts, they are told to select at least one option and are routed to the beginning.

 #### Password Generation (For Loop)